 What is Hellfire Pass Kanchanaburi Thailand?

-How do I get to Hellfire Pass?
+How do I get to Hellfire Pass in Thailand?

 As this was a place we wanted to go and a pace we wanted to understand we decided to do a guided tour of Hellfire Pass and some sections of the Death Railway with a tour company.
 We went on our Hellfire Pass tour with Chain from Take me tour Thailand.
+This is one of the best Thailand day tours

 How do you get from Kanchanburi to Hellfire Pass?